-4 Hypothesis, equivalence, and interval tests
+4 Hypothesis and equivalence tests

 1. Is the effect of a new drug different from the effect of an existing treatment?